Selling Your Business To A Competitor

 The Power of Synergies

-Synergies are cost-saving and profit-enhancing benefits to a buyer from purchasing a business in its same industry.
-Much has been written about the synergistic benefits of cutting costs and increasing profit margins by absorbing the seller’s business into their own operations.
-The overall effect of synergistic cost-savings and profit enhancements from buying a competitor makes a business transaction more attractive from the buyer’s perspective.
-This should increase the purchase price of the business.
+Synergies are cost-saving and profit-enhancing benefits to a buyer from purchasing a business and combining it with an existing operation.
+Much has been written about the synergistic benefits of cutting costs and increasing profit margins when competitors acquire similar businesses.
+The overall effect of synergistic cost-savings and profit enhancements makes a business transaction more attractive from the buyer’s perspective by increasing their Return on Investment (ROI).
+This should increase the purchase price of the business since the buyer will have higher profits from the business after the sale.

 Synergistic Benefits